woupiestek/midistuff_ts/log.md

 - Tempos: sticking to this milliseconds per whole note idea...

 Aside from that, markers, which should just be identifier strings. `$`?

+### next step: generate messages!

+The marks etc. are now the interesting parts.
+Is the scope of a mark limited?

+Maybe add something to the parser?

+Panic mode would be good as well, but what are the boundaries if everything is an expression? `,` and `}` maybe?

 ## 2023-11-6